India Science Award

 India Science Award is one of the highest and the most prestigious national recognition by the Government of India for outstanding contribution to science.
 The primary and essential criterion for the award is demonstrated and widely accepted excellence in science.
 The award covers all areas of research in science including engineering, medicine and agriculture.
-The prize money is Rs 25 lakhs, and it also carries a citation and a gold medal.
+The prize money is ₹25 lakhs, and it also carries a citation and a gold medal.
 The award is announced and presented every year at the Indian Science Congress (ISC).

 The award was instituted by the 10th Prime Minister of India Shri Atal Bihari Vajpayee in 2003.
 The first award, for the year 2004, was given to a renowned chemist Prof CNR Rao, for his works in solid state and material chemistry, by Prime Minister Manmohan Singh at the inauguration of the 93rd Indian Science Congress on 3 January 2006.

 History

 India Science Award was launched at the 90th Indian Science Congress on 3 January 2003, held at Bangalore University, by the Prime Minister of India.
 On 30 June 2003 the Ministry of Science and Technology (India) approved the framework and guidelines of the award.
 The meeting was attended by 20 eminent scientists, government officials, under the chairmanship of the Minister of Science and Technology.